puppetlabs/puppet-docs/source/pe/3.7/install_pe_mono.markdown

    - the activity database password

+   > **Important**: After installing PE, refer to the [SSL for PE and PostgreSQL documentation](./install_ssl_postgresql.html) to enable SSL between PE and your external PostgreSQL instance.

    >**Note**: You will also need to make sure the databases and users you've entered actually exist.
 The SQL commands you need to create PuppetDB and the console databases resemble the following:
    >
    >     CREATE TABLESPACE "pe-console" LOCATION '/opt/puppet/var/lib/pgsql/9.2/console';